 First, I want to address that although this is a sensitive subject, I am not here to offend anyone.
 I want to admit that I have mixed opinions about this topic.
 As a woman, I support my gender and my own body.
 As a human, I believe that every individual should be loved and provided a good life, and for that, I am grateful that people who want to raise a child or are infertile can choose the adoption system.
 As a college student, I am aware of relationship struggles, the importance of finishing my education, and inevitable financial issues.
-However, at the end of the day, I struggle with which position I lean more towards, pro-life or pro-choice.

 What I do know is that Alabama's anti-abortion law is a disgrace.
 This law forces women with no other option than to give birth.
 Not only that, getting an abortion can put you in jail longer than those committing crimes of rape or murder.
 That makes me sick to my stomach.

 Every single person on Alabama's Senate who voted to pass the legislation was a Republican, caucasian male.
 This is a standard case of gender inequality.
 The fact that these men have that much power to control women's bodies is horrifying.
 At the very least, shouldn't women be the ones judging what happens to other women's bodies?
 Don't we deserve better?